sandeepkasaragod/RAGE-workshop/README.md

 * Laura Bergner

 ### Participants:
+We are thrilled to be welcoming participants from 7 different countries, involved (or soon to be involved) in pathogen sequencing in their labs.

 ### Funding
 Funding for this workshop has been provided by Medical Research Council and Wellcome Trust funding awarded to Kirstyn Brunker and Katie Hampson.